Medically reviewed by Kristin Hall, FNP

 According to a 2014 study published in the medical journal Social Cognitive and Affective Neuroscience, 20 minutes of mindfulness meditation can decrease anxiety by decreasing overall brain activity.

 Of course, that’s just one study.
-Researchers from John Hopkins University published their findings from over 19,000 meditation studies, concluding that meditation can, in fact, help people cope with everything from anxiety and stress, to physical pain.
+There are many more out there that support meditation as a way to deal with anxious thoughts.
+Researchers from John Hopkins University published their findings from over 18,753 meditation studies, concluding that meditation can, in fact, help people cope with everything from anxiety and stress, to physical pain.